systematic-magic/aop/text.rst

 11.2.
 Check that figure has figure description and supplementary text in the following format:

 	- Check that description has "Figure" word, figure number and colon (:).
 That should be followed by description text in sentance case.
 Figure description should be formatted in bold and colored in black.

 	|	**Figure N: Description text in sentence case followed by period.**

 	|	For example:

-	|	**Figure 2: RPPA data and model pathways.
-A.**
+	|	**Figure 2: RPPA data and model pathways.**
 	|	**Figure 4: Calibration results.**